mitchHay/devblog/README.md

 ## Creating a production build

-In order to create a production build of the site run `npm run export`.
-This will export the site as static content, as well as run `next-optimize-images`.
+In order to create a production build of the site run `npm run build`.